 These are some of the top recommendations for stopping and enjoying a meal along the Hume.
 Alternatively, pack your own picnic or pick up something at the many bakeries along the way, and enjoy in one of the many rest areas.

-Barney’s of Bookham
+Barney’s Cafe, Bookham

-What makes it so dog-friendly, is the recent addition of fencing to their outdoor dining area.
+What makes it so dog-friendly is the recent addition of fencing to their outdoor dining area.
 Perfect for keeping both kids and pets safe while enjoying lunch!

 The Sir George, Jugiong